 The tale begins one evening in the early 1950s when several doctors and their families were socializing at the home of John G. Smillie, MD, an early Permanente Medical Group pediatrician.
-Smillie told founding Kaiser Permanente physician Sidney R. Garfield he had read an interesting article about the now famous Yale University School of Medicine research experiments with rooming-in for mothers and babies.
+Dr. Smillie told founding Kaiser Permanente physician Sidney R. Garfield, MD he had read an interesting article about the now famous Yale University School of Medicine research experiments with rooming-in for mothers and babies.

 This allowed a newborn to be adjacent to its mother while also being under the direct supervision of the medical staff.
 A simple light signal would tell the nurse whether a baby was in the nursery or in its mother’s room.

 Dr. Garfield believed strongly in research and innovation, and the baby in the drawer proved to be one of the best illustrations that these principles could keep care cost-effective, bring better patient outcomes, and make Kaiser Permanente a better place to work.
 The reasons: the baby in the drawer eliminated an estimated 7 out of 10 steps for the maternity nurses, large numbers of mothers chose to breastfeed as a result of the system, and it improved bonding between baby and mother.